• Home

 One of the most important roles of kraft faced fiberglass insulation is moisture control.
 Moisture can be a significant problem in many parts of a building, particularly in areas where temperature changes frequently or where humidity levels are high.
 Without proper moisture control, buildings are susceptible to mold growth, wood rot, and other structural problems that can lead to expensive repairs.

-The kraft facing on fiberglass insulation acts as a vapor barrier, helping to prevent moisture from passing through the insulation and into the wall or ceiling cavities.
+The kraft facing on fiberglass insulation with vapor barrier acts as a vapor barrier, helping to prevent moisture from passing through the insulation and into the wall or ceiling cavities.
 This barrier is crucial in areas such as basements, attics, and exterior walls, where moisture tends to accumulate due to temperature differences between indoor and outdoor environments.

 For example, in colder climates, warm indoor air can carry moisture that condenses when it comes into contact with cooler surfaces, such as the inside of exterior walls.
 If this moisture is allowed to penetrate the insulation, it can reduce the insulation’s effectiveness and lead to mold growth.
 Kraft faced fiberglass insulation prevents this by keeping the insulation dry, maintaining its R-value, and ensuring the building remains properly insulated.